-A purchase (i.e., creation) transaction fee, payable to the Funds' custodian, is imposed for the transfer and other transaction costs associated with the purchase of Creation Units, and investors will be required to pay a creation transaction fee regardless of the number of Creation Units created in the transaction.
-The Funds may adjust the creation transaction fee from time to time.
-The standard fixed creation transaction fee for each of the Funds will be \$300.
+A purchase (i.e., creation) transaction fee, payable to the Fund's custodian, is imposed for the transfer and other transaction costs associated with the purchase of Creation Units, and investors will be required to pay a creation transaction fee regardless of the number of Creation Units created in the transaction.
+The Fund may adjust the creation transaction fee from time to time.
+The standard fixed creation transaction fee for the Flexible ETF will be \$300 and for the Conservative ETF will be \$300.
 In addition, a variable fee will be charged on all cash transactions or substitutes for Creation Units of up to a maximum of 2% as a percentage of the value of the Creation Units subject to the transaction.
-The variable charge may be imposed for cash purchases, non-standard orders, or partial cash purchases incurred by the Funds, primarily designed to cover expenses related to broker commissions.
+The variable charge may be imposed for cash purchases, non-standard orders, or partial cash purchases incurred by the Fund, primarily designed to cover expenses related to broker commissions.
 Investors who use the services of a broker or other such intermediary may be charged a fee for such services.
 Investors are responsible for the fixed costs of transferring the securities constituting the Deposit Securities to the account of the Trust.